 Smart meters are a next generation meter for both gas and electricity.
-They are a replacement for standard meters, which use technology created decades ago and require households track their own readings and submit them to suppliers if they want accurate bills.
+They are a replacement for standard meters, which require you to track your own meter readings and submit them to your supplier to ensure accurate bills.

 Smart meters use a secure national communication network (called the DCC) to automatically and wirelessly send your actual energy usage to your supplier.
-This means households will no longer rely on estimated energy bills or have to provide their own regular readings.
+If you have a smart meter you don't need to rely on estimated energy bills or provide your own regular readings.

-Smart meters will also come with an in-home display.
-This display gives the household real-time usage info, including kWh use and cost.
+Smart meters also come with an in-home display.
+This display gives you real-time usage info, including kWh use and cost.

-According to Smart Energy GB, there are several benefits to smart meters:
+According to Smart Energy GB, there are several advantages to having smart meters installed:

 - More accurate bills Smart meters mean the end of estimated bills, the end of having to remember to provide meter readings and/or have a stranger come into your home to read your meter.